burt202/lite-uploader/readme.md

 * Safari 6+
 * Opera 12+

-Using [this tool I built](http://browser.burtdev.net) which is based on stats from [gs.statcounter.com](http://gs.statcounter.com), as of April 2015, the browser versions listed above should account for approx 86% of all internet users
+Using [this tool I built](http://browser.burtdev.net) which is based on stats from [gs.statcounter.com](http://gs.statcounter.com), as of October 2015, the browser versions listed above should account for approx 86% of all internet users

 ### Examples